b0npu/programinlove/README.md

 # programinlove
 Make 'Koisuru Program' to web app on Sinatra
-This App is practice to learn Ruby and Cahtbot
+This App is my practice to learn Ruby and ChatBot